Germany wants Facebook to take initiative in fight against online hate

 Earlier this year, Facebook Chief Executive Mark Zuckerberg came to Berlin to respond to the criticism.
 He said he had learned from Facebook's experience in Germany that migrants were a group of people who also needed to be protected from hate speech online.

-(Writing by Erik Kirschbaum; Editing by Toby Chopra)
+(Writing by Erik Kirschbaum; Editing by Andrew Roche)

-ZURICH Searches were launched on Monday after a Swiss air force jet flown by a single pilot went missing, the ministry of defense said.